schneimo/neural-network-basics/README.md

 # Neural Network Basics
-This repo contains a basic implementation of a neural network for own learning purposes implemented completely in numpy.
-This means, that the implementation is not as efficient as other libraries of course, but should implement some important papers in an intuitive and easy to read way.
+This repo contains a basic implementation of a neural network for own learning purposes implemented completely with NumPy.
+This means that the implementation is not as efficient as other libraries of course, but should implement some important papers in an intuitive and easy to read way.

 ## Done
 - Fully-connected layer